continuedev/continue/docs/docs/autocomplete/advanced-configuration.md

 ---
 title: Advanced configuration
-description: \-advanced configuration
+description: Autocomplete \- advanced configuration
 keywords: [configuration, advanced]
 ---

-# Advanced configuration

 Experiment with these settings to find the perfect balance between suggestion quality and system performance for your specific needs and hardware capabilities: